heitorchang/key-cooking/lesson01_plurals/README.md

 * Example:

 ```
-Enter an animal: [ fat pig ]
+Enter an animal: [ pig ]

-The plural of "fat pig" is "fat pigs".
+The plural of "pig" is "pigs".
 ```

 * Use `length` and `substr` (second argument is the number of characters).